Vertexvis/vertex-web-sdk/README.md

 Additionally, the project exposes a top-level script to check code coverage (`yarn test:coverage`).

+## Bumping Versions

+The project's release scripts will automatically bump version based on the `nextBumpVersion` that's specified in the projects `package.json` file.
+When making a breaking change, you should run `yarn version:bump` and specify `minor`.
+This should be done as part of your PR.

+**Note:** minor is being used to signal breaking changes until the Web SDK hits 1.0.

 ## Releasing

+Run `yarn release` to create a release based on the `nextBumpVersion` that's specified in the projects `package.json` file.
+This field tracks if the next version should be a `major`, `minor` or `patch` release.

+Run `yarn release:ask` to specify a custom release version.

-To create a release, run the `yarn release` NPM script.
-This script will verify that your working directory is clean, is up-to-date with master, ask for the release version, generate documentation, and push a release branch to GitHub.
+These script will verify that your working directory is clean, is up-to-date with master, ask for the release version, generate documentation, and push a release branch to GitHub.

 You can then create a PR from the release branch.
 Once your PR has been approved and merged, the CI pipeline will automatically publish packages to NPM, tag the